 Fear can get the best of you and your teen, making the experience more nerve racking than it should be (strap on those seat belts, please).
 Plus, let’s face it: Do we even really want to hand over the keys to our teenage sons and daughters?

 But yes, you really do want to help your teens learn to drive.
-With your guidance and help they will be road ready and road safe in time for their test.
+With your guidance and help, they will be road-ready and road safety in time for their test.
 With that in mind, here are some useful tips that will make life easier for you as your teen takes the wheel.

-Simple Advice To Help You Survive Teaching Your Teen To Drive
+Simple Advice To Help You Teach Your Teen To Drive

 Start Early, Start Basic